gedare/gedare.github.io/software.md

 to produce derivative works in most cases.

 # Particulate Matter Segregation
-As an industry-funded undergraduate research project, Justin Ter Avest and I implemented a
+As an industry-funded undergraduate research project, a colleague  and I implemented a
 [Monte Carlo simulation of particulate matter segregation](http://www.sciencedirect.com/science/article/pii/0032591086850057) in Unified Parallel C (UPC).
-I implemented the back-end physics engine and collision detection algorithms, and Justin implemented the graphics and networking subsystems.
+I implemented the back-end physics engine and collision detection algorithms, and Daphne implemented the graphics and networking subsystems.
 The code is not currently available; I have it archived, but I am not certain about my intellectual property rights to it.
 At any rate, I doubt anyone would find it terribly useful, but if you are curious